sfrwmaker/F1-T12-858D/README.md

 May 12 2020.
 New firmware release, 3.01.
 See detailed description on the project page.
   - Standby mode issues fixed.
   - Temperature step feature added.

+June 03 2020.
+New fermaware release, 3.02.
+  - Hot Air GUN start issue fixed.
+The power is supplied to the Hot Gun in 1 second after it activated allowing enabling AC relay.
+  - "About" menu itmem issue fixed.
+Now this menu is available.
+  - Tilt switch procedures reviewed and updated.
+  - The standby mode separated from main working mode and implemented as a new one.
+  - Screen saver timeout now is a single entity.
+It is no longer depended on mode switching.
+To return to the normal screen mode, touch the encoder.
+  - Software automatic power off procedure reviewed and updated.
+The controller can power off the iron in case of no tilt switch available.
+  - Accelerated mode of rotary encoder implemented in setting low power temperature procedure in the main menu.